CHAPTER 3

 -37-

-“Well there's our little thief," the clerk said smiling and bent down to pick up Natty.
+second prize of the day, a bright yellow banana.
+A clerk came running, after getting a report of a shoplifting incident at the fruit stand at aisle 8.“Well there's our little thief," the clerk said smiling and bent down to pick up Natty.
 She smacked the clerk in the face with the banana and retreated just out of reach.
 The clerk lunged and caught her by the legs.
 Natty screamed and socked him in the right eye.
 The clerk let her go temporarily to rub his eye.
 Again Natty retreated on all fours.
 The clerk followed likewise

 .